 For these reasons the process of globalization must be rejected in favor of a more humane vision of the economy.
 While many aspects of regionalism or protectionism indicate worthy intentions or goals, on the whole these approaches also must be rejected.
 The answer lies in the directions indicated by other thinkers favoring localism, the principle of subsidiarity as applied to economics, a rational policy of intervention, a new progressive policy of economic development rather than the out-dated, exclusive pre-occupation with material growth.
 This approach is consistent with the best of the European and American traditions, including that of democratic government.
 Education into these principles, into the relationship between free government and free but humane economy, is also vital.

-[This essay appeared in The Legacy of Wilhelm Roepke: Essays in Political Economy by Ralph Ancil.
+[This essay originally appeared in The Legacy of Wilhelm Roepke: Essays in Political Economy by Ralph Ancil.
 Copyright held by the Wilhelm Roepke Institute and reprinted by permission.
 Read the series introductory essay here.]

 Ralph E. Ancil, “Antecedents and Implications of Hirsch’s Positional Goods,” in History of Political Economy, 23:2 (1991, with D. Hakes).